purplefruit1/ruffle-swf-embed/README.md

 # Flash Player used for AUGames, originally made by nosamu with extra games added by us for my website (AUGames) -realtherealer
 If you want to use this for your own website, refer to our guides on the AUG66 repo.
 This repo is now maintained by RTR (me) as I own AUGames.
+AUGames also uses some of the tools on this website including (but not limited to) Ruffle Testing, AwayFL Testing and WAFlash Testing.

 [original readme]
 # nosamu's web testing ground